Job Title: Director of Workplace Campaigns, United Way of Greater Topeka (UWGT)

 - Acts and Thinks Strategically: Ability to collaborate to ensure UWGT’s plan of work and allocation of resources are aligned and deployed with UWGT’s strategic direction.
 Continuously monitors interim and final results to measure progress, adjust tactics, and evaluate success, and set future goals.

-- Achieves Results: Takes initiative, maintains a persistently focused effort, remains goal and results oriented, and continues to improve; sets daily, weekly, monthly, quarterly, and annual project goals; creates specific plans to meet them.
+- Achieves Results: Takes initiative, maintains a persistently focused effort, remains goal and results-oriented, and continues to improve; sets daily, weekly, monthly, quarterly, and annual project goals; creates specific plans to meet them.
 Demonstrates strong business judgment, analytical, organizational and planning skills.

 - Communicates Effectively: Communicates in an open, candid and consistent manner; delivers information effectively in a variety of settings including one-on-one, team settings, and diverse group presentations or meetings.
 Delivers information effectively in a variety of formats including letters, memos, analytical reports, grant proposals, and presentations.

 - Exhibits Decisiveness: Demonstrated ability to identify and diagnose problems effectively and efficiently, including the nature of the issue and its current or potential impact on relevant people, programs or processes.
-Able to take the initiative or risk required to make decisions; highly skilled at being decisive and can mentor or teach other about what it takes to be decisive.
+Able to take the initiative or risk required to make decisions; highly skilled at being decisive and can mentor or teach others about what it takes to be decisive.

 - Influence Management: Able to make a persuasive argument to influence an audience; develops and uses subtle strategies to influence others; works to make others feel ownership in one’s own solutions; identifies key decision-makers on issues of concern; develops and effectively uses networks, inside and outside of UWGT.